hpcc-systems/DataMgmt/README.md

-If a compressed logical file is not appropriate for your needs, you can create the file yourself and then use the `WriteFile()` function to insert it into the data store.
+If a compressed logical file is not appropriate for your needs, you can create the file yourself and then use the `WriteFile()` function to insert it into the data store.  `WriteFile()` is nearly a drop-in replacement for ECL's OUTPUT function (when it is used to create a new logical file).
 GenData exposes the function `NewSubfilePath()` if you want to create paths like those shown in the examples, but you don't have to; you can use your own paths.

 Note regarding the use of `NewSubfilePath()`:  Paths created by this function have a time component in them so you have to take care to 'freeze' the return